influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

  ```

-InfluxDB and Telegraf are now running and listening on localhost.
+InfluxDB and Telegraf are now running on localhost.

-4. Wait a minute for Telegraf to supply a small amount of system metric data to InfluxDB.
-Then, run the following command to confirm that InfluxDB has the data for Kapacitor:
+4. After a minute, run the following command to confirm Telegraf has sent data to InfluxDB:

 ```bash
 $ curl -G 'http://localhost:8086/query?db=telegraf' --data-urlencode 'q=SELECT mean(usage_idle) FROM cpu'